piccoloaiutante/schemaless-postgres/ltree/Readme.md

 SELECT subpath(path, 3) FROM dit WHERE path <@ 'DIT.Art' and nlevel(path)=4
 ```

-In this query we have been using 1 operator and 2 functions from ltre module:
+In this query we have been using 1 operator and 2 functions from ltree module:

 - `subpath(field, offset)`: return a subpath of ltree field starting from an offset
 - `nlevel(field)`: number of level in path